 We can all make choices on our own.
-Some choices may be the easiest thing to do in that moment but aren't always right.
+Some choices may be the easiest thing to do but aren't always right.
 Other choices require you to stop and think first, then use self-control to do the right thing even if it isn't what you want.